 Local Fire Danger & Permits

-ALERT: Effective at 8:00 a.m. on Monday, May 5, 2025, the County of Grande Prairie Regional Fire Service will be issuing a Fire Ban for the entire County, along with the towns of Beaverlodge, Sexsmith and Wembley.
-The Fire Ban replaces the former Fire Restriction issued on April 30.
+ALERT: Effective at 2pm on Thursday, May 29, 2025, the County of Grande Prairie Regional Fire Service will be issuing a Fire Ban for the entire County, along with the towns of Beaverlodge, Sexsmith and Wembley.

 Fire Ban Issued

-Effective at 8:00 a.m. on Monday, May 5, 2025, the County of Grande Prairie Regional Fire Service will be issuing a Fire Ban for the entire County, along with the towns of Beaverlodge, Sexsmith and Wembley.
-The Fire Ban replaces the former Fire Restriction issued on April 30.
+Effective at 2pm on Thursday, May 29, 2025, the County of Grande Prairie Regional Fire Service will be issuing a Fire Ban for the entire County, along with the towns of Beaverlodge, Sexsmith and Wembley.

-Existing burning permits are revoked, and no new fire permits will be issued until the ban is lifted.
-All fires currently burning must be extinguished immediately.
-Some allowances can be made for essential agricultural and industrial burning, if approved by a forest officer.
+Existing burning permits are suspended, and no new fire permits will be issued until the ban is lifted.

 Fire Permits